 A helpful guide for landlords dealing with short-term vacation rentals and serviced apartments.

-- Other This summary is merely provided as a guide to what is expected when managing a rental property.
-It must not be relied on as legally complete or correct.
-It is important to ensure compliance with all local authority or regulatory requirements which could include rent regulations, maintenance standards and other obligations as stipulated.
-You should always seek professional advice to ensure you meet your landlord obligations.
+This summary is provided as a general guide to what is expected when managing a rental property.
+It should not be relied on as legally complete or correct.
+It is important to ensure compliance with all local authority or regulatory requirements which could include rent regulations, maintenance standards and other obligations.
+You should always seek professional advice if you are unsure of your obligations.